-The Bencher is the flagship publication of the
+Bencher is the flagship publication of the American Inns of

-a regular communication link among the national office, Inns, and
+communication link among the national office, Inns, and members of

 Each issue features articles written to a central theme such as